mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 There are several possible implementations that would require different methods to be added to `Stream`.
-I went with extracting a chunk of fixed length equal to the length of the chunk we want to match against, then comparing it with user-supplied predicate to figure out if what we've fetched is a match.
+I went with extracting a chunk of fixed length equal to the length of the chunk we want to match against, then comparing it using user-supplied function to figure out if what we've fetched is a match.

 The implementation currently looks like this: